Arab cuisine: Dinner guests

 In the Maghreb region, a guest may find a table with different kinds of stews, called marqas or tajines.
 Dishes such as couscous and other semolina-based foods are also to be found.

 These main dishes are accompanied by smaller mezze-like plates with salads, sauces and dips.
 Breads such as m'semen, khobz and baguette are used to eat the stews.

 Levantine

 Coffee/tea ceremony

 In an average Arab Levantine household, a visitor might expect a table full of mezzes, breads topped with spices including za'atar and nuts.
-In the Levant, Arabic coffee is a much-loved beverage, but Arabic tea is also much enjoyed in Jordan and Palestine.
+In the Levant, Arabic coffee is a much-loved beverage, but Arabic tea is also enjoyed in Jordan, Palestine, and some parts of Syria.

 Dinner guests

 In the Levant, a guest will find a table with different kinds of mezzes, nuts, dips and oils.
 Mezzes include hummus, baba ghanoush, falafel, kibbeh, kafta, smoked vegetables and tabouli salads.
 The nuts can differ from almonds to walnuts, with different spice coatings.
 The dips and oils include hummus and olive oil.